Allianz's operations break down into the following lines of business:

 The following companies have a stock exchange listing:

 In accordance to the German Stock Corporation Act (AktG), the dividend payment is to be made on the third business day following the Annual General Meeting.
-The dividend payment for the 2019 fiscal year therefore was made on Monday, May 11, 2020.
+The dividend payment for the 2020 fiscal year therefore will be made on Monday, May 10, 2021.

 Please check first if your shares carry full dividend rights: The dividend entitlement date is always the day of the Annual General Meeting.
 At this date the shares have to be registered in your securities account in order to be entitled to dividends.